-Patong Beach Shopping comes as a surprise to a lot of visitors.
-Patong is more known for its electrifying nightlife than for shopping but it is nevertheless an attractive retail therapy option and houses the biggest shopping mall in the island – Jungceylon.
-Once the heat of the day has dissipated and things have cooled down a little it’s time to head out and discover what this beach town has to offer by way of shopping.
+The best shopping in Patong Beach comes as a surprise to a lot of visitors.
+Patong is more known for its electrifying nightlife than for shopping, but it is nevertheless an attractive retail therapy option and houses the biggest shopping mall in the island – Jungceylon.
+Once the heat of the day has dissipated and things have cooled down a little, it’s time to head out and discover what this beach town has to offer by way of shopping.

-The range of products on sale in Patong is nothing short of staggering: from jewelry and gold to cheap copies of the latest movies and music to brand-name sports clothes and goods to quality (and cheap) beachwear to international spirits much cheaper than back home, to health products to Thai-boxing paraphernalia and of course much more besides.
+The range of products on sale in Patong is nothing short of staggering: from jewellery and gold to cheap copies of the latest movies and music; brand-name sports clothes and goods to quality (and cheap) beachwear; international spirits much cheaper than back home, health products, Thai-boxing paraphernalia and, of course, much more besides.
 Have fun!

 Standing downtown, diagonally opposite Bangla Road, the Jungceylon Shopping Complex has radically changed the face of shopping in Patong.
 The two main stores in the complex are Robinson - a gleaming well-lit upper end department store, and Big C supermarket.